-Some photographers avoid vibrance and saturation because of their intensity.
+Some photographers avoid vibrancy and saturation because of their intensity.
 But you’ll miss out on valuable creative opportunities.

-If you use them incorrectly, you’ll end up with unflattering photos.
+If you use them too much, you’ll end up with unflattering photos.
 And these will discourage you from experimenting with these tools again.

 Knowing when to use one over the other will help you avoid these mistakes.

 Once you familiarise yourself with both, you’ll know when to use them.
 You’ll also know which tool is more appropriate for your photography genre and style.

 For example, portrait photographers gravitate towards vibrancy because it doesn’t oversaturate skin tones.
 Macro photographers might use saturation to highlight every color detail.